Which major companies are leading the research in blockchain domain?

 Other than Mastercard and Bank of America, a lot of other companies are also working on Blockchain application in the financial service sector.
 For instance, Visa has partnered with Union Bank of Philippines and Blockchain Tech Ltd to build Blockchain based B2B payment systems.
 Few of other names working in the domain include Paypal, NASDAQ, Goldman Sachs, TD Bank, American Express, Fidelity, et cetera.

 IBM has been in the news from quite early with their research efforts in Blockchain tech.
 In order to integrate the IoT and Blockchain platform, IBM has invested $200 million in its Watson IoT headquarters in Munich, Germany.
-This investment aims to explore the opportunities of using Blockchain in IoT sector.
+This investment aims to explore the opportunities of using Blockchain in the IoT sector.

-One such opportunity is using Blockchain and IoT to improve logistics and transport industry using Blockchain and IBM Watson.
+One such opportunity is using Blockchain and the IoT to improve logistics and transport industry using Blockchain and IBM Watson.
 IBM has partnered with a Canadian company, AOS, to automate quite a great part of this industry using connected devices, and thus reducing the error and manipulation chances all across.

-IBM also collaborated with multiple tech companies with similar aims, to use Blockchain to build new and better solution to industry level problems.
+IBM also collaborated with multiple tech companies with similar aims, to use Blockchain to build a new and better solution to industry level problems.
 Apart from their partnership with AOS, IBM signed a contract with Bank of Tokyo-Mitsubishi UFJ to build a Blockchain service to handle and manage contracts between companies.
 Quite similar to smart contracts on Ethereum networks.

 In the past, IBM had partnered with Samsung to develop ADEPT, a concept that tethers IoT and Blockchain technology.
 The primary objective was to test smart contracts with Ethereum and low-cost solutions to automate devices.

-Similarly, Kouvola Innovation, a Finland based company has also used IBM Watson IoT platform to manage logistics and shipment data using Blockchain.
+Similarly, Kouvola Innovation, a Finland based company has also used the IBM Watson IoT platform to manage logistics and shipment data using Blockchain.